-I am a Ph.D. candidate in Georgia State University’s Communication Department (GSU) and a Presidential Fellow in the Transcultural Conflict and Violence Initiative with anticipated graduation in June 2021.
+I received my Ph.D. from Georgia State University’s Communication Department (GSU), as a Presidential Fellow in the Transcultural Conflict and Violence Initiative .
 My research is at the intersection of extremism and political communication.
 Specifically, my work focuses on malign digital campaigns (hate speech, extremism, disinformation) and utilizing qualitative and quantitative approaches to inform real-world solutions.

-My dissertation engages with theoretical issues in propaganda and terrorism studies and challenges rebel governance theories by illuminating the power of performative statehood within the virtual world of armed non-state actors.
-Using constitutive rhetoric, unsupervised machine learning, spatial territory approximations, network analysis, and time-series analysis, my research examines how armed-non state actors' communication output challenges traditional norms of statehood.
+My dissertation engages with theoretical issues in propaganda and terrorism studies and illuminates the power of economic messaging within the virtual world of armed non-state actors.
+Using constitutive rhetoric, unsupervised machine learning, spatial territory approximations, network analysis, and time-series analysis, my research examines how armed-non state actors' communication output legitimizes an imagined statehood in the digital world.

 I completed my M.A. in Middle Eastern Studies at Harvard University and B.A. in Near Eastern Studies and Economics at Cornell University.